Thashmi03/RESTAPI/README.md

 ## flow
 controllers are independenet

-controllers are consumed by roputes routes is controlled by main
+controllers are consumed by routes

+routes is controlled by main